position-zero/webpage/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
   course = "Ph.D. in Mathematics"
-  institution = "Courant Institute of Mathematics
-  New York University"
+  institution = "Courant Institute of Mathematics, New York University"

 [[education.courses]]
   course = "A.B. in Mathematics & Physics"